dev-power-up/initialize/docs/macos-installation/guidewire-software.md

 # Guidewire Software

-> [QuickCenter Launcher](https://github.com/QuickCenter/launcher) is a great addition to manage and run separate environments and workspaces.
+> [Dev Power-Up!
+Launcher](https://github.com/dev-power-up/launcher) is a great addition to manage and run separate environments and workspaces.

 We recommend a folder hierarchy similar to below.
 Extract the base Guidewire Software product into the appropriate folder.
-If using QuickCenter Launcher, the full path will need to be referenced the related property file.
+If using Dev Power-Up!
+Launcher, the full path will need to be referenced the related property file.

 ```text
 └── Guidewire